Ruby on Rails Hosting: Compare Hosting

 Does Ruby on Rails provide support for testing?

 Yes.
-Rails comes with a robust set of testing tools and is compatible with a number of testing engines.
+Rails comes with a testing tools and is compatible with a number of testing engines.

 What database system does Ruby on Rails use?